Australian Payment Plus

 User Journey Mapping

-Facilitated stakeholder workshops to align on goals, constraints, and user needs.
+Facilitated stakeholder workshops to align on goals, constraints, and user needs for phase 2 of the project

 Scope